milesmccray/DF_ThumbnailReplacer/README.md

 # DF_ThumbnailReplacer
-Replaces the level thumbnail of a Dustforce LEvel
+Replaces the level thumbnail of a Dustforce Level